qiskit-community/QuantumBlur/README.md

 # QuantumBlur

-A tool for doing strange things with height maps and images.
+A tool for doing quantum things with height maps and images.
 This is the original Python version, but there is also a [Unity implementation](https://github.com/TigrisCallidus/QuantumBlurUnity/blob/master/README.md).

 ## Requirements